Actively Recruiting

 - Received at least 3 doses of an mRNA COVID vaccine

-- Negative pregnancy test before vaccination and willing to use effective contraception for 8 weeks if of childbearing potential
+- Negative pregnancy test prior to vaccination and willing to use effective contraception for 8 weeks post-vaccination if of childbearing potential

-- Able to understand and follow study instructions, report side effects, attend visits, and complete tests
+- Able to understand and follow study instructions, report adverse events, attend scheduled visits, and complete required tests

-- For bronchoalveolar lavage (BAL) sub-study participants: normal blood counts and kidney function
+- For bronchoalveolar lavage (BAL) sub-study participants: normal Complete Blood Count and kidney function tests

-- For BAL sub-study participants: lung function within normal limits (FEV1 and FEV1/FVC ratio above lower limit)
+- For BAL sub-study participants: lung function tests (FEV1 and FEV1/FVC ratio) above lower limits of normal

 - Agree not to join other intervention studies with overlapping risks during this study